intraweb-modules13/IWagendas/docs/readme.txt

 //************************
 // Module installation
 //************************
-Locate the files of the modules IWmain and IWagendas into the modules directory, install and active them following the usual methods used in PostNuke modules:
+Locate the files of the modules IWmain and IWagendas into the modules directory, install and active them following the usual methods used in Zikula modules:

 	- Regenerate modules list
 	- Initialize modules or upgrade IWmain